 - Other Engine (9%): An overheated engine or blockage of water intake can cause a boat fire.
 Ensuring that the engine is in excellent condition is important before bringing diving passengers aboard.

-- Batteries (8%): With older dive boats, voltage regulators are a common cause of fires because of the failure rate.
-Dive boats that are ten years or older should replace their regulators to reduce the risk of a fire.
+- Batteries (8%): With older dive boats, voltage regulators can cause fires because of their failure rate.
+Dive boats that are 10 years or older should replace their regulators to reduce the risk of a fire.

 Companies are obligated to keep their customers and passengers safe.
 When companies offer their services to the public, it’s with the understanding that their services are reasonably safe.
 If customers die while in their care, and it’s due to their negligence, the company is legally and ethically liable for the damages.

 Our dive boat accident attorneys have helped hundreds of grieving families hold at-fault parties accountable for the death of a loved one.
 Although seeking compensation won’t bring back your loved one, it can prevent accidents like this from occurring again.
 Our team of dive boat accident lawyers has won billions of dollars in verdicts and settlements because we have the skills and experience needed to win.
-We know how difficult life becomes after such tragic accidents, so we are always ready to provide you the guidance you need from beginning to end.
+We know how difficult life becomes after such tragic accidents, so we are always ready to provide you the guidance you need.

-Review your legal options today and contact our dive boat accident lawyers today at (888) 493-1629.
+Review your legal options by contacting our dive boat accident lawyers at (888) 493-1629 today.